moiseevigor/moiseevigor.github.io/_appendices/2026-07-06-cosmic-web-B1-transport-models.md

-This derivation predicts the two dynamical signatures the simulations found (E2, E4): matter arrives at a filament along straight rays that terminate *on* the shock set — generically **transverse** to it (direction statistic 0.21–0.30 versus the isotropic 1/3) — and after absorption only the tangential pre-shock velocity survives: weak along-filament streaming inside the tube (0.364 ± 0.010 within ~4 voxels of spines).
+This derivation predicts the two dynamical signatures the simulations found (E2, E4): matter arrives at a filament along straight rays that terminate *on* the shock set — generically **transverse** to it (chord-deviation direction statistic P2 = ⟨(d̂·e₃)²⟩ of 0.21–0.30 versus the isotropic null ⅓) — and after absorption a weak along-filament stream survives inside the tube: the same P2 statistic rises to 0.364 ± 0.010 within ~4 voxels of spines, and the velocity alignment ⟨\|v̂·e₃\|⟩ ≈ 0.56 sits above its 0.5 null (E2).

 ## MUSCLE: spherical collapse as the sticking rule